 What Is Technical Analysis?

-Evaluating which stocks and figuring out when to buy and sell isn’t always easy.
-Technical analysis is an investment strategy by which investors try to forecast how a stock price will move based on current data on its past movements.
+Technical analysis uses numerous data points and indicators to evaluate stock performance, and help guide short-term trades.
+Technical analysis is an investment strategy by which investors try to forecast how a stock price will move based on data about its past movements.

-It uses various sets of data and stock indicators, such as price and volume, to identify patterns and trends.
+Technical analysis relies on various stock movement indicators, such as price and volume, to identify patterns and trends.
 Technical analysis only considers a stock’s price and does not consider other factors, such as how a company operates, its earnings, or its assets.

-Technical analysts chart this data to help them visualize patterns.
+Technical analysts chart this data to help them identify patterns while trading stocks.
 Think of these charts as trails that stocks leave behind them as prices move up and down.

 One of the basic tenets of technical analysis is that history tends to repeat itself.
-By examining these trails, and as patterns begin to emerge, analysts can make an educated guess about where stock prices might be headed when current patterns line up with historical patterns.
+By examining market volatility more closely, analysts may see patterns emerge and can thereby make an educated guess about where stock prices might be headed when current patterns line up with historical patterns.

 Or, maybe it becomes clear that a stock reacts a certain way during specific market conditions.
 For example, when the price of steel rises, analysts may see a shift in the stock price of auto manufacturers.

-Anyone can use technical analysis, though some of the indicators that professional analysts use to analyze stocks may be a bit on the complicated side.
+Anyone can use technical analysis while investing online, though some of the indicators that traders use to analyze stocks may be a bit on the complicated side.
 However, knowing some basics can be useful even for lay investors to help them make informed decisions about the stocks they choose.

 Investors who use technical analysis have a number of tools available to help them analyze stock.
-Here’s a look at some of the most common tools and how they are used:
+That generally includes reading different types of stock charts, identifying market trends, as well as common market indicators.

 Technical analysis is all about keeping track of the trail that stocks leave behind.
-One of the ways that investors and analysts organize this data is with stock charts, including bar, line, and candlestick charts.
+One of the ways that investors and analysts organize this data when doing self-directed investing is with stock charts, including bar, line, and candlestick charts.
 These charts can cover wide or short time frames and show the patterns of how trades are executed.

 You’re likely familiar with line and bar graphs in which the height of the bar or line illustrates the up and down movement of the stock.
 Candlestick charts may be a little bit less familiar and can be an extremely useful tool if you can read them.

-Candlestick charts are made up of distinct pieces, “candlesticks,” that look like a cylinder with a line coming out of the top and bottom.
+Candlestick charts are made up of distinct pieces, called “candlesticks,” that look like a cylinder with a line coming out of the top and bottom.
 The cylinder and the lines should be read as three parts.
-There are four pieces of data represented in each candlestick—opening price, closing price, and the high and the low.
+There are four pieces of data represented in each candlestick: opening price, closing price, and the high and the low.

 Additionally, each candlestick represents a period of time.
 Say one candlestick represents five minutes.
 Within that five-minute period, the bottom of the body of the candlestick represents the opening price of a stock and the top of the body represents the closing price.